Roasted Brussel Sprouts and Asparagus

 How to make roasted brussel sprouts and asparagus

-As you are cutting the brussel sprouts, put aside any leaves that fall off the sprout.
-You can add them later but they should not be roasted with the brussel sprouts as they will burn in the hot oven when cooked that long.
+Note: As you are cutting the brussel sprouts, put aside any leaves that fall off the sprout.
+They will burn in the oven if added too soon.

 Add the brussel sprouts to a baking sheet (I like to line mine with parchment paper).
-Drizzle the brussels with olive oil and toss them around with your hand or tongs.
-Remove and leaves that fall off in this process and put them with the other leaves for adding later.
+Drizzle with olive oil and toss well.
+Remove and leaves that fall off in this process and put them with the other leaves.
+Roast at 450F for 25 minutes.

-While brussels roast, trim woody ends off the asparagus and cut into 1 inch pieces.
+Trim asparagus and cut into 1 inch pieces.
 To trim the woody ends, bend 3-4 asparagus stalks at the bottom and wherever the stalk naturally breaks will show you where the woody end and the tender asparagus meet.
-Once I do this with 3-4 I use the average of those to trim the rest.
-Once the woody ends are trimmed, cut the stalk into 1 inch pieces.

 Make the Dijon sauce by combining all the ingredients in a bowl and stirring well.